Summer Graduate Music Courses

-The Master of Music in Music Education degree may be completed in as little as two summers with additional online course work.
+The Master of Music in Music Education degree may be completed in as little as two summers with as few as two additional online courses (2+2).
 Summer courses are taught by Crane faculty and distinguished guest faculty.
-For detailed information on admissions requirements, please visit our website at http://www.potsdam.edu/Crane; click on Graduate Studies in Music.
-The Graduate Music Admissions link can be found on this page.
+Graduate Music Admissions information can be found on this webpage.
 The summer admissions deadline is May 1st.

 MUCE 645: Music in Special Education